 This course is ideal for students interested in developing their practical and technical skills in a hands-on way.
 You will be willing to work hard in and out of lessons to develop skills compatible with the course and will be aiming to go on to employment.

-You will need five GCSEs at grades 4-9, including Maths & English Language
+You will need 5 GCSE's at grades 4-9, including Maths & English Language

 There are four units across this two-year programme, including